Digital-Working-Group/natural-language-processing/spacy/README.md

 `semantic_complexity.generate_noun_feature()` serves as a general function for several noun-based features.
 Each specific noun-based feature utilizes generate_noun_feature() with a different set of keyword arguments.

-For example, for each noun, `semantic_complexity.abstractness()` searches [datasets/dataset_for_abstractness.xlsx](datasets/dataset_for_abstractness.xlsx) for the noun ('Word' column) and upon finding it, extracts the 'Conc.M' column's value as the feature (abstractness).
+For example, for each noun, `semantic_complexity.abstractness()` searches [datasets/dataset_for_abstractness.xlsx](datasets/dataset_for_abstractness.xlsx) for the noun (in the 'Word' column) and upon finding it, extracts the 'Conc.M' column's value as the feature (abstractness).
 If we have a noun ('aardvark') and find it in the 'Word' column, the value in the 'Conc.M' column for 'aardvark' represents the abstractness.

-Each feature is aggregated (see the `increment_result` parameter and usage) and then averaged as the final output.
+If the noun isn't found in the `word_column`, then its lemma is also searched for in the `word_column`.
+If neither the noun nor its lemma are found, then it's skipped.
+The noun (or lemma) is converted into a value based on the `increment_result` function.

 #### Input